Japanese Wrasse

 Interesting Info

-• The Japanese Wrasse has a lifespan of up to 20 years in the wild.
+• The species has a lifespan of around 5–7 years in the wild, although detailed studies are limited.

 Species Interaction